sebastianspicker/rae/docs/INDEX.md

 Some setup details still depend on the current local workflow and may change again.

 ## Features
-- Left typescript concrete enough for the next pass to build on.
+- Shaped next js into a usable first pass during core-build-out work.

 - Earlier scratch notes were compressed into the current guidance.